CiscoDevNet/terraform-provider-nxos/docs/resources/bfd.md

 - `admin_state` (String) The administrative state of the object or policy.
   - Choices: `enabled`, `disabled`
+- `detect_multiplier` (Number) Detection Multiplier.
+This is the desired detection time multiplier for BFD packets on the local system.
+  - Range: `1`-`50`
 - `device` (String) A device name from the provider configuration.
 - `echo_interface` (String) Echo Interface to be used for BFD echo frames.
+- `echo_receive_interval` (Number) Echo Rx Interval.
+This is the minimum interval, in ms, between received BFD echo packets that this system is capable of supporting.
+  - Range: `0`-`999`
 - `hardware_offload` (String) Enable or Disable offloading of BFD sessions to hardware.
   - Choices: `disable`, `enable`
 - `instance_admin_state` (String) The administrative state of the object or policy.